mdn/content/files/en-us/web/api/document/index.md

 - {{DOMxRef("Document.links")}}{{ReadOnlyInline}}
   - : Returns an {{DOMxRef("HTMLCollection")}} of the hyperlinks in the document.
 - {{DOMxRef("Document.mozSyntheticDocument")}} {{Non-standard_Inline}}
-  - : Returns a {{JSxRef("Boolean")}} that is `true` only if this document is synthetic, such as a standalone image, video, audio file, or the like.
+  - : Returns `true` only if this document is synthetic, such as a standalone image, video, audio file, or the like.
 - {{DOMxRef("Document.pictureInPictureElement")}} {{ReadOnlyInline}}
   - : Returns the {{DOMxRef('Element')}} currently being presented in picture-in-picture mode in this document.
 - {{DOMxRef("Document.pictureInPictureEnabled")}} {{ReadOnlyInline}}